 Continue Reading » Should I Push or Pull for Deadlifts?

-One of the most common questions out there is what muscle group you should predominantly feel working during the deadlift.
-Also related to this is where you should expect to get DOMS (Delayed Onset Muscle Soreness) after they deadlift.
+One of the most common questions about deadlifts is what muscle group you should predominantly feel working during the deadlift.
+Also related to this is where you should expect to get DOMS (Delayed Onset Muscle Soreness) after you deadlift.

-The question occurs because many trainees have been told, rightly, that the deadlift is not a "back exercise" but a hip dominant exercise that utilizes the entire posterior chain.
-So, when trainees feel that most of the work seems to be centered in the lower back they become concerned that they are not performing the lift correctly.
+These questions occur because many trainees have been told, rightly, that the deadlift is not a "back exercise" but a hip dominant exercise that utilizes the entire posterior chain.
+So, when trainees feel that most of the work seems to be centered in the lower back, they become concerned that they are not performing the lift correctly.

 Deloaded Barbell Rows are rows requiring the resistance (or weight) to be deloaded onto the floor after each repetition performed.
 Therefore, every repetition performed is done so from a dead stop and the bar is picked up off the floor or a raised platform (if required), unlike a regular barbell row in which the bar remains suspended above the floor and tension is maintained in the body, shoulders, and arms.

 Continue Reading » Deloaded Barbell Rows